happygrass520/OpenGL-Animation/README.md

 Animation of an insect-like model.
 Can play a full walking animation, in addition to rotating it around the y, z, and x-axis and rotating some select joints.

 # Important
-You must have proper OpenGL software to compile and run.
-Additionally, freeglut.dll (created upon compilation) must be copied to localDisc/SysWoW64.
+You must have proper OpenGL software to compile and run (https://www.khronos.org/opengl/wiki/Getting_Started).
+Additionally, freeglut.dll (created upon compilation) must be copied to localDisc/Windows/SysWoW64.

 # Controls
 press and hold 'a' --> play animation at current orientation.